Skip to main content

 Applicants who have successfully completed a BDA accredited course for APS within the last three years can apply.

-Applicants must have a minimum of two years (1,900 hours) relevant professional experience teaching/supporting learners up to, and including, 18 years of age.
+Applicants must have a minimum of two years (1,900 hours) relevant professional experience teaching/supporting learners up to, and including, 18 years of age in a school setting.
 This may be a full-time or part-time posts.

 How to apply for APS

-To apply for APS you will need to start your online application via the application box on the right of this page
+To apply for APS you will need to start your online application via the Professional Membership page:

 Courses accredited for APS